remnawave/panel/docs/features/oauth2-configuration.md

 Don't forget to set the correct callback URL.
 Change `YOUR_PANEL_DOMAIN` to your panel domain.
 :::

-In third step of creation allow "Access to email address", no other permissions are needed.
+In the third step of creation allow "Access to email address", no other permissions are needed.

 ### Configuring OAuth2 in Remnawave